 This course introduces students to image creation, manipulation and composition software and how to manage it, in both a practical and strategic sense.
-Students will develop and manipulate analogue and digital images in both vector and pixel-based formats and explore the dynamics and challenges of the designer-client relationship through practical and reflective exercises.
+Students will develop and manipulate physical and digital images in both vector and pixel-based formats and explore the responsibilities and challenges of design practice through practical and reflective exercises.
 On completion, students will have developed elementary skills and knowledge relating to type, composition, layout, file management, and preparing files for printing and online publishing.
 Software used in this course is Adobe Illustrator, Photoshop and InDesign.
-All design and multimedia students will gain fundamental image sourcing, reading, creation, manipulation, and usage skills to support ongoing studies.
+All design and multimedia students will gain fundamental image creation, manipulation, decoding and usage skills to support ongoing studies.